tashmitpodder/Simple-Inventory-System/README.md

 # 🗃️ Simple Inventory Management System

-This is a basic Inventory Management System built with **Python**, **Tkinter**, and **SQLite**.
+This is a basic Inventory Management System built with **Python**, **Tkinter**, and **SQL**.
-It provides a user-friendly desktop interface for businesses to manage and track inventory in real-time.
+It provides a user-friendly platform-based desktop application with advanced features that enables businesses to optimize their inventory control.

 ---